 - You must appear in court if your citation states a court appearance is mandatory.

 - Guilty pleas or convictions related to DUI carry much stiffer penalties than point accumulation and higher insurance rates.

 Your GA traffic citation should have a date printed on it by which you must either plead guilty and pay, or appear in court.
 If you fail to respond on or appear by this date, the DDS implements a policy referred to as “driver’s license as bail.”
 This means the state takes away―or suspends―your driver’s license in lieu of issuing an arrest warrant.

 CDL drivers can plead guilty and pay their fines like any other driver, but they must remember:

-- To notify their employers within 30 days of receiving their citations.
+- To notify their employers after receiving their citations.

 - Guilty pleas or verdicts of certain offenses result in more serious penalties than fines, points, and higher insurance.

 Learn more about CDL violations at Traffic Ticket Fines and Penalties.